open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

  id: FigCoroutinesInterface
 --%

-As you can see, the `coroutines` plug-in looks similar to the `sequence` item, but has a few extra options:
+As you can see, the COROUTINES plug-in looks similar to the SEQUENCE item, but has a few extra options:

 - *Duration* indicates the total duration of the coroutines.
-- *Generator function name (optional)* indicates the name of a generator function that has been defined in an inline_script (see [Writing a custom coroutine][]).
+- *Generator function name (optional)* indicates the name of a generator function that has been defined in an inline_script (see Writing a custom coroutine below).
 - Each item has a *Start time*.
 Most items also have an *End time*.
-The end time does not apply to one-shot items; for example, `sketchpad`s show a display and terminate immediately, so they have no end time.
+The end time does not apply to one-shot items; for example, SKETCHPADs show a display and terminate immediately, so they have no end time.

 Specifically, the example from %FigCoroutinesInterface (from the [stop-signal-task example](https://github.com/smathot/opensesame_coroutines/tree/master/examples)) does the following: